awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

 **Topics**

-When using Red Hat Enterprise Linux \(RHEL\), you use the iscsi\-initiator\-utils RPM package to connect to your gateway iSCSI targets \(volumes or VTL devices\)\.
+When using Red Hat Enterprise Linux \(RHEL\), you use the `iscsi-initiator-utils` RPM package to connect to your gateway iSCSI targets \(volumes or VTL devices\)\.

 **To connect a Linux client to the iSCSI targets**

-1. Install the iscsi\-initiator\-utils RPM package, if it isn't already installed on your client\.
+1. Install the `iscsi-initiator-utils` RPM package, if it isn't already installed on your client\.

    You can use the following command to install the package\.